EEGManySteps/eegmanysteps/CODE_OF_CONDUCT.md

-# EEGManySteps Code of Conduct
+# DRAFT: EEGManySteps Code of Conduct

 ## Our Commitment